cliff-ah-leong/proworkflow-test/ReadMe.md

 -	If no notes are added, the app should supply the task name and start date as notes to the mutation.

 ## Time Entries Display:
--	Below the Start/Stop timer button, a display of previous time records that have been tracked against the task should be shown, this data can be found from the GET_TASK query.
+-	Below the Select Task and Start/Stop timer buttons, a tabular display of time records entries that have been tracked against the task should be shown.
+-   This data can be found from the GET_TASKS query.
--	This should be updated once a new time record has been stopped with newest time entries at the top.
+-	This display should be updated once a new time record has been stopped with newest time entries at the top.

 ### Timer Entry Details to Display
 -   Notes